metronisys/trademark/README.md

 When referencing Metronisys, use clear attribution:

-> “Metronisys® is an AI-Augmented Living framework focused on ethical human-AI collaboration.”
+> “Metronisys™ is an AI-Augmented Living framework focused on ethical human-AI collaboration.”

-Do not